-Glycaemic Index: In order to feel full for longer you should use foods with a low glycaemic index (GI).
+Glycaemic Index: In order to feel full for longer you should use foods with a low glycaemic index.
 All starchy foods are broken down in the gut to release glucose and other simple sugars.
 These are absorbed in to the blood stream where they are taken up by the cells and used for energy.
 The rate at which foods are broken down and absorbed have been compared on a scale called the glycaemic index.
 Foods which have a high glycaemic index will be quickly absorbed but may also leave the blood quickly.
-More complex starchy foods such as granary, rye or seeded bread and foods like nuts, beans and vegetables will have a lower glycaemic index.
+More complex starchy foods such as wholegrain and seeded varieties of bread and foods like nuts will have a low glycaemic index.